parvvaresh/SnappFood/README.md

     └── index.html                   # Main HTML file for the web interface

 10 directories, 37 files
 ```

 ## Model Prediction

 The prediction logic is handled by the `pipeline_predict.py` module.
-It processes the user input using the custom pre-processing pipeline and then passes it to the pre-trained sentiment analysis model to predict whether the input sentiment is positive or negative.
+It processes the user input using the custom pre-processing pipeline (for classical models) or TensorFlow's pre-processing pipeline (for the LSTM model) and then passes it to the pre-trained sentiment analysis model to predict whether the input sentiment is positive or negative.

 ## Requirements